Limit Theorems for Multi-Group Curie-Weiss Models via the Method of Moments: Results

-In the remainder of this paper we will prove the above results by the method of moments.
-The structure of most of these proofs is the following: \begin{enumerate} \item We calculate the correlations $\mathbb{E}\left(X_{11}\cdots X_{1k_{1}}\cdots X_{M1}\cdots X_{Mk_{M}}\right)$ for large $N$: \begin{enumerate} \item We use a Hubbard-Stratonovich transformation to express probabilities given by the Curie-Weiss measure $\mathbb{P}$ as an integral: For the single-group model this transformation consists of\\
+In the remainder of this paper, we will prove the above results by the method of moments.
+The structure of most of these proofs is the following: \begin{enumerate} \item By expanding the moments